DongnanHu6556/ego-planner-ros2-sim/README.md

 cd px4_ego
 python3 mode_key.py
 ```
-- Firstly, you can input 't' in keyboard terminal to make the drone takeoff.
+- Firstly, input 't' in keyboard terminal to make the drone takeoff.
 - Secoundly, when hovering at the desire height, inputting 'o' to switch the drone to Offboard mode.
 - Then, the drone will start following the trajectory once it is published (see Part 3).